andreximenes/node-server-es6/README.md

-# node-server-es6
+# node-server
-A simple backend server skeleton  with (node, express, sequelize, es6)
+A simple backend server skeleton  with (node, express, mongoose)

 ## how to use